TJJjiajuan/STged/readme.md

 # STged
-R package supporting the paper **"STged: Gene expression deconvolution for spatial transcriptomic data"**.
+R package supporting the paper **"Precision gene expression deconvolution in spatial transcriptomics with STged"**.

 STged integrates spatial correlation patterns of gene expression and intra-cell type expression similarity to achieve precise and robust deconvolution results.
 Implemented within a non-negative least-squares regression framework, STged models gene expression levels at each spot as a weighted linear combination of cell type-specific gene expression, with the weights corresponding to the respective cell type proportions.
 By incorporating a spatial neighborhood graph prior, STged captures spatial correlation structures in cell type expressions across spots.
 Moreover, it integrates cell type-specific gene expression information prior from scRNA-seq data to enhance accuracy.
 ### Overview of STged